| The “Fall” - A Second LookA Literary Analysis of Genesis 2:4-3:24

 couple are established in God’s world.
 Yet their freedom to live in God’s

+world has not yet tested the boundaries of God’s creation.
 In 3:1 we must really strain to follow the story.
 There have been so many

 interpretations of this verse that it is easy to lose our way amid the